How to become a school principal

 - Interact with the student body of their school

-- Set school standards and develop methods to achieve them
+- Set school standards and develop methods to achieve them, including helping shape curriculum in the classroom

 What are the educational requirements for becoming a principal?

-- Earning a bachelor's degree in the subject you wish to teach or earning a bachelor's degree in education or school counseling.
-These degrees are often offered online, from sponsored schools such as: Colorado Technical University and Post University.
+Earning a bachelor's degree in the subject you wish to teach or earning a bachelor's degree in education or school counseling; these teaching-friendly degree programs are often offered as both traditional and online degrees

 - Earning a teaching certificate